 - 1. In all cases, the cardholder should first attempt to resolve the issue directly with the merchant.
 Generally, if the issue is not resolved after a reasonable amount of time and the merchant does not provide a credit, the cardholder should file a dispute with the bank.
 All disputes that are reported to the bank must be filed within 90 days of the transaction post date. - 2.
-The cardholder initiates a dispute by submitting the JPMorgan Dispute Form to JPMorgan at CCSColumbusDisputes@chase.com and copying the Purchase Card Help Desk at Creditcard@od.nih.gov.
-The form can be found at http://oamp.od.nih.gov/Division/SAPS/Acq/PCard/PCard.asp.

-- 3. JPMorgan sends the cardholder an email and a letter confirming a dispute case has been initiated.
+The cardholder initiates a dispute by submitting the JPMorgan Dispute Form to JPMorgan and copying the Purchase Card Help Desk.
+The form can be found at the Purchase Card website. - 3.
+JPMorgan sends the cardholder an email and a letter confirming a dispute case has been initiated.
 A provisional credit will then be issued by the bank.
-(Note: If a provisional credit does not post to the cardholder's account within 3-5 days, the cardholder must follow-up with the bank immediately.) - 4.
+(NOTE: If a provisional credit does not post to the cardholder's account within 3-5 days, the cardholder must follow-up with the bank immediately.) - 4.
 JPMorgan may follow-up with the cardholder to get additional information. - 5.
 The cardholder checks the dispute box in NBS and cites the reason for the dispute.
 This triggers the purchase to be charged against the cardholder's default CAN.
-(Note: Checking the dispute box in NBS does not notify the bank or merchant of the dispute.) - 6.
+(NOTE: Checking the dispute box in NBS does not notify the bank or merchant of the dispute.) - 6.
 JPMorgan sends another email and letter to the cardholder when the dispute is resolved advising of the outcome.
-(Note: If the cardholder does not agree with the decision, he/she must contact the JPMorgan Disputes Department immediately to resolve.) - 7.
+(NOTE: If the cardholder does not agree with the decision, he/she must contact the JPMorgan Disputes Department immediately to resolve.) - 7.
 Cardholder maintains a copy of the JPMorgan Dispute Form and all correspondence with JPMorgan in their monthly purchase card file.